Boxing Interviews

 Cameron Vuong, a rising British boxing star, is aiming to headline a show in Vietnam.
 With an eye on the world title, he also wants to compete in Saudi Arabia and his father's homeland, Hanoi.
 Vuong faces Gavin Gwynne this weekend before pursuing his dreams of global boxing success.

 Cameron Vuong, described as one of Britain’s best young prospects by leading promoter Eddie Hearn, hopes this weekend’s bout against Gavin Gwynne moves him a step closer towards achieving his dream of headlining a show in Vietnam.
+For fans looking to place wagers on rising stars like Vuong and other boxing talents, there are numerous betting sites available that cover a wide range of boxing matches.

 As fighters across the globe train their sights on Saudi Arabia - thanks to the Kingdom’s game-changing investment in the sport of boxing - Vuong has an alternative location in mind for a world title assignment once he reaches, as Matchroom’s chairman expects, the pinnacle of his profession.